Gruyères, Switzerland: ultimate travel guide and 10 things to do

 1. Explore the cobbled streets & Doll’s City architecture

-In fact, Gruyères is often referred to as a Doll’s City because the architecture, paths and roads are so picture perfect that they look like something from a children’s book.
-Or the ideal setting for a pretty doll’s house.
+In fact, Gruyères is often referred to as a Doll’s City because the architecture, paths and roads are so picture perfect that they look like something from a children’s book, or the ideal setting for a pretty doll’s house.
+And I can see why!

 2. Gruyères Castle

-It’s incredibly photogenic.
-When seen from a distance, there is a pleasing Alpine backdrop; while in front, the lush emerald-green trees finish off the picture perfectly.
-It’s a breathtaking sight to behold.
+While in front, the lush emerald-green trees finish off the picture perfectly.
+Trust me when I say that it’s a breathtaking sight to behold.

 Once you step inside you can discover frescoes dating from the days of the Ancien Régime, Middle Ages stained-glass windows, and an eclectic collection of artworks.